My Battle with Diverticulitis and the Emotional Rollercoaster

 Six days later, I'm in the hospital checking in for an emergency colostomy as a CT scan has finally found the still active anastomotic leak putting me back into sepsis again.

-I awake from my third surgery in 15 days a couple days later after being moved out of ICU.
+I awake from my third surgery in 15 days a couple of days later after being moved out of ICU.
 I've got an epidural, a catheter, a colostomy, and I'm open from an inch above to 2 inches below my belly button.
 I've got a pain pump hooked into my fentanyl epidural and getting 2mgs of IV Dilaudid every 3 hours.
 Lots of Benadryl because I itch.
 I'm raving from the fever and the drugs, I'm scared, I'm shocked and horrified...I learn to accept this eventually and I don't have a nervous breakdown every time I have to drain/change a bag.

 I go home 8 or 9 days later.
-I'm in bad shape, I've lost weight, I am on a shoebox full of antidepressants, antibiotics, pain pills, stool softeners, tranquilizers and who knows what else and a wound vac plugged into where my belly button used to be.
+I'm in bad shape, I've lost weight, I am on a shoebox full of antidepressants, antibiotics, pain pills, stool softeners, tranquilizers, and who knows what else and a wound vac plugged into where my belly button used to be.

 I accept this new victimhood and wallow in it for a while.
 I haven't been to work in a month and my wife and I are sitting outside watching the neighborhood 4th of July show.
 I walk back in kinda early and lay down on my new (rented) hospital bed.
 I can't sleep in my bed as it hurts and I'm afraid of various fluids leaking out all over my wife in the middle of the night.
 So I sleep in the TV room.